Pose (film): Production

 On October 31, 2023, a thriller film starring James McAvoy, Lucas Bravo, Aisling Franciosi and Almudena Amor, was announced.
 Shooting for the project began the following month in the United Kingdom.

+Release

+By November 2025, the film had been retitled to Pose, and it premiered at the Tallinn Black Nights Film Festival on November 12, 2025.
+It was released in the United States on December 12, 2025.